 Oh Kauai, you beautiful and majestic little island.
-To say I fell in love with Kauai during my weeklong stay on the Garden Isle is maybe the understatement of the century.
+To say I fell in love with the Garden Isle during my week in Kauai is maybe the understatement of the century.
 This 7 day Kauai itinerary is full of so many of the most beautiful sights, your eyes may never adjust back to your everyday life.
-Whether you’re going for your honeymoon or a solo trip, there are so many unique things to do in Kauai.
+You might be asking yourself, “What is there to do in Kauai?” and I’m here to answer anything and everything.
+Whether you’re going for your honeymoon or a solo trip, there are so many unique things to do during 1 week in Kauai you quite literally won’t run out of activities.
 Every day you’re there you feel like you’re experiencing just a little slice of a dream on earth.
-As always, I’ll break down this one week itinerary for Kauai into a short version and then a deeper dive of each day.
+As always, I’ll break down this 7 day Kauai travel guide into a short version and then a deeper dive of each day.

 7 days in Kauai is ample time to explore multiple areas of the island!
 We split our time between Princeville (north shore) and Poipu (south shore) so that we had easy access to all of the unique things to do on Kauai.
-Here’s the skinny on how we split our time in each area of the island:
+Here’s the skinny on what to do in Kauai and how we built our 7 day Kauai itinerary and split our time in each area of the island:

 - Day 1 – Explore Hanalei town and surrounding area